-Guides and backpackers meet at 10am at the REI store in Fairfax, Virginia.
-After introductions, a trip orientation and distribution of group gear we make the two-hour drive to Shenandoah National Park.
-Entering along spectacular Skyline Drive, we take in the scenery before arriving at the famed Appalachian Trail at Elkwallow Wayside.
-We hike through old growth forests, past tumbling waterfalls and finish for the day along the Piney River, our camp for the next two nights.
-We share a meal, listen for owl hoots and rest up for tomorrow’s hike.
+Guides and backpackers meet at the REI store in Fairfax, Virginia.
+After introductions, a trip orientation and distribution of group gear we head for Shenandoah National Park.
+Upon entering the National Park we connect with the famed Skyline Drive and soak in the views until we reach our trailhead.
+Today’s hike quickly takes us away from the crowds and into old growth forests full of life.
+We hike along the Thornton River before joining with the Piney River and eventually our campsite for the next two nights.
+Tonight, we share a hearty meal prepared by our guides, listen for owls, and rest up for tomorrow’s adventure.
 Lunch and dinner included.

 We leave our heavy packs at camp and set out to tackle the formidable Little Devil Stairs.
 The challenging route is steep in many sections and requires some scrambling and hand-over-hand navigation.
 Don’t worry, it’s worth it!
 Our path up the stairs and along Keyser Run takes us through waterfall-filled gorges and past historic Bolen Cemetery, which predates Shenandoah National Park's creation in 1935.
 From the top of the gorge we take in the spectacular views across the Shenandoah Valley and beyond.
 We return to camp after a full day of hiking, and should all sleep well tonight!
 All meals included.

 Day hiking: 8.3 miles, Elevation gain/loss: +1,918’ / -1,907’